Te Aroha (electorate)

-Te Aroha was a parliamentary electorate in the Waikato region of New Zealand from 1890 to 1893.
+Te Aroha was a parliamentary electorate centred around the town of Te Aroha.
 The electorate was represented by two Members of Parliament.
-The current Te Aroha ward is represented by the Matamata-Piako District in the Waikato region of New Zealand.

 Population centres

 In December 1887, the House of Representatives voted to reduce its membership from general electorates from 91 to 70.
 The 1890 electoral redistribution used the same 1886 census data used for the 1887 electoral redistribution.
 In addition, three-member electorates were introduced in the four main centres.
 This resulted in a major restructuring of electorates, and Te Aroha was one of four electorates to be first created for the 1890 election.

 The electorate was based on the town of Te Aroha.
 In the 1890 elections, there were 22 polling booths in the electorate covering a large part of the eastern Waikato and the Coromandel.